 - If a week has gone by and there’s no improvement, bring out the big guns: have a chick flick marathon consisting of Divine Secrets of the Ya Ya Sisterhood, Steel Magnolias, and Sisterhood of the Traveling Pants, and if he’s not in the shower after that, tell him you can’t remember if you feed a cold, starve a fever or the reverse, so you’d better ask your mother to come over.

 - He’ll be back on his feet before you can say, “Do these pants make my butt look big?”

-My friend, Teendoc, who blogs at Welcome to the Dollhouse, first diagnosed my man cold a few weeks ago when I was pleading for sympathy on Twitter.
+My friend, Teendoc, who blogs at Welcome to the Dollhouse, first diagnosed my man cold when I was pleading for sympathy on Twitter.
 My ailing fingers could barely type out the message, but I needed the world to know how miserable I was.
 Teendoc responded with a link to this video.
 After I watched it I thought, “Finally, a doctor who understands my misery.”
 I showed the video to my wife so she could have a better understanding of what I was going through.
 She went into a tirade about how mothers don’t have the luxury of having a “man cold” because they have to blah, blah, blah.
 I pulled my blanket over my head because I was way too sick to comprehend her rambling (BTW, this was a bad move).

 A week later, I contracted a stomach virus.
 Instead of displaying sympathy, my daughter looked at my wife and said, “Oh, no. Looks like dad has another man cold.
 I guess he’ll be in bed all day, again.”